X Close

 And quite why this bill is starting in the House of Lords and not the Commons is beyond me.
 Surely this should be initiated in the Commons ?

-While I’m supportive in principle of some legislation and change here, we do not to make sure we get this right in practice.
+While I’m supportive in principle of some legislation and change here, we do need to make sure we get this right in practice.
 I just wish it weren’t this particular Labour government handling it (it’s not directly their bill, but they’re effectively sponsoring it – classic labour “third way”).
 If anyone can botch this, they can.

 UnHerd Reader